buildpacks/spec/buildpack.md

 This document specifies the interface between a lifecycle program and one or more buildpacks.

-The lifecycle program uses buildpacks to build software artifacts from source code and pack the result into an OCI image.

-This is accomplished in four phases:

-1. **Detection,** where an optimal selection of compatible buildpacks is chosen.
-2. **Analysis,** where metadata about OCI layers generated during a previous build are made available to buildpacks.
-3. **Build,** where buildpacks use that metadata to generate only the OCI layers that need to be replaced.
-4. **Export,** where the remote layers are replaced by the generated layers.

-The `ENTRYPOINT` of the OCI image contains logic implemented by the lifecycle that executes during the **Launch** phase.

 ## Table of Contents

 <!-- Using https://github.com/yzhang-gh/vscode-markdown to manage toc -->